How to File

 Agents: An Agent Authorization signed by the owner must accompany this form in order to be considered.
 If submitting via eform, please include the Agent Authorization as an attachment.
 If submitting via postal mail, please include an Agent Authorization.

-You will need your APN to start your eForm submission.
-If you don't know your APN, please use the Property Search below.
-For best results, please only enter the street number and street name (e.g.,123 Main).
+You will need your PIN to start your eForm submission.
+If you don't know your PIN, please search by Property Address below.